softworkz/embyuserwiki/Music-naming.md

 ## Music Videos

 To add music videos, setup a library with the type "Music Videos".
 The naming conventions for music videos are identical to [movies](Movie naming).

+To identify the artists and albums of music videos, use the [metadata manager](Metadata manager).
+Simply edit a music video and enter the artist(s) and/or album.
+Once complete, the artist and album pages will display links to the music videos.